-- Mapping regional employment pathways in sustainable sectors, such as clean energy and circular economies, through sharing knowledge and connections within the taskforce and relevant stakeholders. - Facilitating collaborations between businesses and educational facilities to prepare individuals for immediate and long-term employment opportunities. - Supporting development of modular and mobile approaches to STEM education and training, for career changers and individuals who are upskilling. - Making opportunities more accessible to key groups such as youth, people with disability, Indigenous Australians, and retrenched workers through building equitable access into job designs.
+- Mapping regional employment pathways in sustainable sectors, such as clean energy and circular economies, through sharing knowledge and connections through the Local Jobs and Skills Taskforce and relevant stakeholders. - Facilitating collaborations between businesses and educational facilities to prepare people for immediate and long-term employment opportunities. - Supporting development of modular and mobile approaches to Science, Technology, Engineering and Mathematics (STEM) education and training for career changers and people who are upskilling. - Making opportunity more accessible to key groups such as youth, people with disability, First Nations people and retrenched workers, through education and advocacy relating to equitable access being built into job design.